Cake Entertainment: History

 In 2018, Cake was most voted "Best International Distributor" by Animation Magazine and No 2 Distributor in Kidscreen’s 2018 Hot50.

 In March 2021, Cake Entertainment announced a restructure of its operations with them creating its own in-house production arm called Cake Productions Ltd that would support an increasing volume of its development and production activities such as Supa Team 4 whilst Cake Entertainment would distribute its upcoming in-house productions from its production division Cake Productions Ltd as the company had also restructured its distribution services with its co-founder & CEO Tom van Waveren stepping down his role at Cake Entertainment after 15 years as Cake Entertainment's CCO and managing director Ed Galton had become the new CEO of Cake Entertainment whilst its financial director Cat Seddon became Cake's newly created COO role.

 In May 2021, Cake Entertainment announced it had partnered with Canadian animation studio & production company Kickstart Entertainment with the establishment of their joint-venture production company named CakeStart Entertainment that would develop and produce kids & family live-action films and television series with former Disney Branded Television original series alum Kory Lunsford leading the joint-venture production company CakeStart Entertainment as its president whilst Cake Entertainment would handle distribution to CakeStart's productions worldwide.

 In 2024, Cake acquired the brand and back catalogue of Jetpack Distribution, which was liquidated and closed down a month earlier.

-Cake Entertainment is based in London and is led by Ed Galton.
+In June 2026, Cake announced that it had partnered with TV Asahi to secure exclusive distribution rights to the Doraemon anime catalogue globally outside Asia, as well as to produce new English dubs of the series.
+The deal excludes rights in Italy (held by CPLG), Türkiye (held by Animation International), Spain and Portugal (held by LUK Internacional).